 An airline creates a segment that looks like this: "URL contains arrivals" AND "URL contains departures," the data segment will include visitors who viewed any URL that contains both "arrivals" and "departures" in the same URL.

 You can't combine different pages using "AND."
 However, "any of these conditions" (OR) applies to different pages.
 You also can't add a new set of conditions ("AND") to create a rule-defined segment that includes people who visited a combination of different webpages.

 An airline can't create a rule to include people who visited the "arrivals page" AND the "departure page."
 If you'd like to combine different pages, you need to use custom combinations.

 Rather than enter the full URL to create a rule, you can enter key parts of it.

 If your website uses descriptive URLs, isolate the key part of the URL to create conditions for your rule.

-An airline wants to create a list of visitors to their flights pages and all sub-URLs, including visitors to pages about Washington.
+An airline wants to create a segment of visitors to their flights pages and all sub-URLs, including visitors to pages about Washington.

 To do so, they create the condition "URL contains flights."

-If your websites uses non-descriptive URLs, usually you can't use this type of URL to create remarketing lists; you can use custom parameters instead.
-However, there are some non-descriptive URLs that you can use to create lists.
-For example, if you use IDs to identify a category or product you can use the IDs to create lists.
+If your websites uses non-descriptive URLs, usually you can't use this type of URL to create data segments; you can use custom parameters instead.
+However, there are some non-descriptive URLs that you can use to create segments.
+For example, if you use IDs to identify a category or product you can use the IDs to create segments.

-An airline wants to create a list of visitors to their flight pages that have the ID "category_id=23," like "www.example.com/?category_id=23&product_id=456."
+An airline wants to create a segment of visitors to their flight pages that have the ID "category_id=23," like "www.example.com/?category_id=23&product_id=456."
 To do so, they create the condition "URL contains category_id=23."